-We expect that the overwhelming majority of students will begin our workshops program with our Level 1 course, even if they possess prior Australian acting, writing or improvisation experience.
-Rare exceptions may be made at the discretion of the Artistic Director, most likely if a student has prior class experience at one of the big American improv schools which inspired our curriculum (iO, UCB, etc.).
+We expect that the overwhelming majority of students will begin our workshops program via our Level 1 courses, even if they possess prior Australian acting, writing or improvisation experience.
+Rare exceptions may be made at the discretion of the Education Director, most likely if a student has prior class experience at one of the big American comedy schools which we've vetted (iO, UCB, etc.).
 If you think you might qualify for placement into a higher level, please contact us.

 Unless explicitly listed as a youth/teen class, all Improv Conspiracy courses are intended for people aged 18 years and over.

 Students who aren't fluent English speakers often have a difficult time in our courses.
-If you are a foreign student and aren't confident in your English language skills, please contact us before registering.
-As long as you're confident in your ability to communicate, we'd love to have you involved.
+We'd love to work with foreign students as long as you're confident in your ability to communicate.

 Our teachers and office staff will use email as our primary method of communication with you outside of class hours.
 You agree to receive a reasonable number of emails from us during the class term, at the email address you provide when signing up.
 In rare/urgent cases we may contact you via phone or text message.